-A highly positive classroom ethos: a tidy classroom with displays that celebrate and promote learning.
-Resources are organised in advance and tidy.
-The teacher uses rewards and sanctions appropriately and effectively to take ownership of the classroom
+A highly positive classroom ethos: a fidy classroom with displays that celebrate and promote learning.
+Resources are organised in advance and fidy.
+The teacher uses rewards and sanctions appropriately and effectively to take ownership of the classroom.

 High-quality home learning is evident and set regularly according to the school policy.
-It supports students' classroom learning and is recorded on Show My Homework.
-At this time, homework will be phased in after the first few weeks; once it re-commences, students will be encouraged to submit via SMH
+It supports students' classroom learning and is recorded on Class Charts.